 Retailers and restaurants across the country are jumping on the bandwagon—the automation bandwagon.
 Chances are, you may have noticed an influx of self check-outs that are easily outfitted to complete your transaction.
 It seems to be the permanent direction of the future and it is nothing new.
 Automation launched the textile and other industries into mass production during the Industrial Revolution.
 Some of the most … Continue reading The Future of Jobs is Nothing New

 Lauren Simmons is surpassing expectations at just 23 years old.
 She is currently the only female floor broker at the New York Stock Exchange.
 In today’s video she talks about her journey and the empowerment she feels by accomplishing this goal.
-She is an inspiration to girls looking to find their place in STEM fields. … Continue reading Daily Inspiration: Women in Finance
+She is an inspiration to girls looking to find their place in STEM fields.
+Continue reading Daily Inspiration: Women in Finance

 People in Istanbul, Turkey, surprise one of its residents with the gift of communication.
 Muharrem is hearing impaired and relies on sign language to talk with others.
 In today’s video, the result of human kindness is displayed.
-The effort is a partnership with Samsung as they have launched a video calling center for those who … Continue reading Daily Inspiration: Town Learns Sign Language To Surprise Man
+The effort is a partnership with Samsung as they have launched a video calling center for those who are hearing impaired.
+Continue reading Daily Inspiration: Town Learns Sign Language To Surprise Man